elmahio/documentation/docs/elmah-io-apps-youtrack.md

 ## Get your token

 To allow elmah.io to create issues on YouTrack, you will need a permanent token.
-Go to your [profile](https://elmahio.myjetbrains.com/youtrack/users/me), click the _Update personal information and manage logins_ link and select the _Authentication_ tab.
+Go to your YouTrack profile, click the _Update personal information and manage logins_ link and select the _Authentication_ tab.
 Here you can generate a new token:

 ![Generate permanent token](images/apps/youtrack/generate_permanent_token.png)